pyeventsourcing/eventsourcing/README.md

 applications, with custom entities and repositories, custom domain events and custom subscribers (see example below, and the test cases).

+**Collections** — An object-oriented alternative to "joins", used for modelling multiplicities of different kinds.

-**Snapshots** — Avoids replaying an entire event stream to obtain the current state of an entity, hence entity access time complexity becomes *O(1)* with respect to the total number of events *N* in the stream, rather than *O(N)*.
+**Snapshots** — Avoids replaying an entire event stream to obtain the current state of an entity, hence entity access in constant time, rather than proportional to the number of events.
 Snapshotting is implemented as a strategy object in the application class, making it easy to use a custom snapshotting mechanism and storage.
 A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as domain events.

-**Fast Forwarding** — Of entities to latest published event, used with snapshots and also when optimistic currency control exceptions are encountered.

-**Collections** — An object-oriented alternative to "joins", used for modelling multiplicities of different kinds.

 **Optimistic Concurrency Control** — Implemented using optimistic concurrency controls in the adapted database.
 For example, with